plasticmacaroni/bg3-missables/checklist.md

 # Things to Remember
 - As a rule of thumb, if you see "tie up any loose ends" while visiting a door to a new area, you may not be able to return -- don't go unless you're done!
 - This guide assumes you're completing everything on your quest log -- this list contains mostly tasks you may miss without seeing a related Journal entry
+- Always crouch when stealing -- enemies will automatically  start investigating if not
+- Send all camp supplies to camp -- they'll automatically show up when you Long Rest
 # Nautiloid
 - Kill the devil to get the fiery sword (it's useful at least partway through Act 1)
 # Ravaged Beach